antonieto/antonieto/README.md

   <li> Math </li>
 </ul>

-🖥 Learning: Web Backend technologies
+🖥 Learning: Microservices architecture and AI

 🧐 Open to work or internships!